sammyred22/phpflickr/phpFlickr/README.txt

 visit http://www.phpflickr.com or http://www.sourceforge.net/projects/phpflickr/

 Installation instructions:
-1. Be sure to have these PEAR prereqs installed:
-        HTTP_Request
-        PHPUnit
-        DB
+1. You have to be sure that you have the php PEAR prereq packages installed.
+The only one you absolutely need is HTTP_Response.
+If you want to do any caching, you'll also need to install the DB package.

+    NOTE: If you have installed version 1.3.1 of phpFlickr or later with the prereqs included, you can skip this step.

-    If you have PEAR installed on your *nix server, you can run "pear install <package>" from the command line.
+    If you have PEAR installed on your *nix server, you can run "pear install [package]" from the command line.
 You can find much more information and documentation at http://pear.php.net/.
 You can get detailed installation instructions there.

 2. Copy xml.php and phpFlickr.php into the same folder on your server.
 They need to be readible by your web server.
 You can put them into an include folder defined